ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 What is an AWS account ?
 What benefits it provides ?

-At a high level,

-an AWS account is a container

-for identities and AWS resources.
+An AWS account is a container for identities and AWS resources.

-Identities is just the
-technically correct way

-of referring to things like users.
+Identities are things like users.

 So the things which you use to log in